 “If only I could sleep […] I am lost, I now mistrust everybody: I hear contempt towards me…Sometimes I think of driving my solitude and resignation to the ultimate limit…” – Nietzsche to Franz Overbeck.

-We have now established a philosophical context with which we will explore his views concerning women and also added the personal exchanges that he had with the formidable character of Lou Salome.
+We have now established a psychological context with which we will explore his views concerning women and also added the personal exchanges that he had with the formidable character of Lou Salome.
 With this in mind, we can deconstruct Nietzsche’s views about women.

 Perhaps the best source, where he directly addresses and attacks women – not just subtly attributing the adjective ‘feminine’ to things he did not like – is “Beyond Good and Evil” (1886).
 From Section 232 onwards in ‘Chapter VII: Our Virtues’ we find ruthless attacks on the issue of feminism.
 He begins these sections by claiming that:

-“Woman wants to be dependent[…]this is one of the worst developments in the general uglification of Europe.
+“Woman wants to be independent[…]this is one of the worst developments in the general uglification of Europe.
 Woman has so much reason for shame; in woman there is concealed so much superficiality, petty presumption and petty immodesty – one needs only to study her behaviour with children!” – Nietzsche, ‘Beyond Good and Evil’